You can bet that we have tried protein powder with a lot of other products.

 How To Mix Your Protein Powder

 1. Shaker Bottle

-The first is use a shaker bottle.
+The first is to use a shaker bottle to mix protein powders.
 It looks like any other reusable bottle.
 However, it has one key feature.
 It contains a mixer that often looks like a whisk shaped into a ball.
 A shaker cup is a convenient way to mix your protein powder with liquids.

-The second option is to use a blender.
-This is the much better option if you are going to combine your protein powder with solid ingredients like bananas or ice cubes.
+The second option is to use a blender for mixing protein powder.
+This is a much better option if you combine protein powder with solid ingredients like bananas or ice cubes.
 It helps you create delicious protein smoothies in no time.